For students—2018 Archibald Prize

 First awarded in 1921, the Archibald Prize is Australia’s favourite art award, and one of its most prestigious.
 Awarded to the best portrait painting, it’s a who’s who of Australian culture, with subjects often including politicians, celebrities, sporting heroes, authors and artists.
 Since its inception, the Archibald Prize has been engaging art enthusiasts, often stirring up controversy and always challenging the way we see ourselves and our society.
 Over the years, the prize has been awarded to many of Australia’s most prominent artists.

-If your school has a high SFO ranking, please contact our Educator, Gail Frost to find out how we might assist your visit.
+If your school has a low SFO ranking, please contact our Educator, Gail Frost to find out how we might subsidise your visit.

 Cost—$7 per student